BranchMetrics/Branch-Android-Invite-SDK/README.md

 ```

 Or you can also find the .jar file for the sdk from https://s3-us-west-1.amazonaws.com/branchhost/Branch-Android-Invite-SDK.zip if you want to use the .jar file
+Also you can download the testbed project here The testbed project: https://s3-us-west-1.amazonaws.com/branchhost/Branch-Android-Invite-TestBed.zip

 ## Add permissions
 Add Internet permission in your application manifest